 Steps of the Decision Making Process

-The Decision Making process typically involves several steps:
+Decision Making Process involves the following steps:

 1) Identifying the Problem or Opportunity